SalesforceLabs/ActionPlansV4/README.md

 	![](sfdx-source/LabsActionPlans/main/default/staticresources/ActionPlan_Resources/about_images/Choose-template-step2.png)

 1. Save the Action Plan.
-    Note: Action Plan creation is handled by a batch process.
+    Note: Action Plan creation is handled by a queueable (asynchronous) process.
 It can take a couple of minutes to be able to view all created records.

     ![](sfdx-source/LabsActionPlans/main/default/staticresources/ActionPlan_Resources/about_images/ActionPlan-Detail.png)